azurecitadel/azurecitadel/content/arc/servers/110-scenario.md

 ## Next up

-The next three labs will cover target environment preparation:
+The next few labs will cover target environment preparation:

-1. Azure Landing Zones
+1. Default deployment of an Azure Landing Zone
 1. Additional policy assignments for Azure Arc-enabled Servers
+1. Custom policy creation for additional extension installation
 1. Target resource group and service principal for onboarding

-Let's start with a vanilla deployment of the Azure Landing Zones.
+Let's start with the default deployment of the Azure Landing Zones.